Houses

 Houses must follow building lines to create visual order to streets.
 Any variance of set-backs or projections from an established building line must be influenced by the existing context.

 Strong building lines contribute to the characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
 This character should be understood as a starting point for all development.
-Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site. of Trafford by creating a rhythm and order to streets where no single building stands out.
+Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site.
+More of Trafford by creating a rhythm and order to streets where no single building stands out.
 In low density and rural contextsThe context includes the immediate surroundings of the site, the neighbourhood in which it sits and the wider setting.
 The context may include the physical surroundings of topography, movement patterns and infrastructure, built form and uses.
-An understanding of the context, history and character of an area must influence the siting and design of new development., the visual characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
+An understanding of the context, history and character of an area must influence the siting and design of new development.
+More, the visual characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
 This character should be understood as a starting point for all development.
-Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site. may be defined by an irregular building line with a large degree of variance to the size of setback from property boundaries.
+Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site.
+More may be defined by an irregular building line with a large degree of variance to the size of setback from property boundaries.

 The variance and extent of setbacks or projections to a building line will be influenced by existing context as this will strengthen the characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
 This character should be understood as a starting point for all development.
-Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site. which may be made up of a strong or varied building line.
+Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site.
+More which may be made up of a strong or varied building line.
 New places provide an opportunity to create new building lines.

 Applicants should demonstrate in their submission how this element of the code has been complied with.